8ctavio/vergil/apps/docs/src/components/toast.md

 ## Usage

 First, it is required to add the `Toaster` component somewhere in the app's template.
-Its recommended to place it as a direct child of the application's container.
+It's recommended to place it as a direct child of the application's container.

 ```vue
 <script setup>